eebasadre20/flow/README.md

 => false
 ```

-If the flow fails you can see the failures on the instance:
+If the `Flow` fails you can see the failures on the instance:

 ```
 # some flow that results in a failure...